 From a young age, Ian has devoted his education and experience to keep up with the ever-adapting subject of human behaviour.
 His original prospects would have led him down a very different path, as he explains:

 “I was part of the ‘brain drain’ from Southern Ireland back in the 1980s.
 Unemployment was 20%, interest rates were 18%.

 “I found myself in Southern Germany, unemployed and sleeping on a park bench.
-I met a guy who was employed as an agent to sell American cars to American soldiers who were stationed there at the height of the Cold War.
+I met a Scottish guy who was employed as an agent to sell American cars to American soldiers who were stationed there at the height of the Cold War.

 “Behavioural science, as it is now known, and how it applies to business and economics was of immense fascination for me and I’ve been immersed in it to one degree or another for the last 30 years.”

-“I arrived back in Ireland in the Nineties and set up a small enterprise on my own.
+“After travelling, I arrived back in Ireland in the 90s and set up a small enterprise on my own.
 When I set it up the business it had the imaginative title ‘Ian McClean and Partners’.